Last updated on : 09 Nov, 2025

 Type 2 diabetes, on the other hand, arises from a complex interplay of insulin resistance and inadequate insulin production:

-While the causes of Type 1 and Type 2 diabetes differ, both types have specific risk factors that can increase an individual’s likelihood of developing the condition.
+While the causes of Type 1 and Type 2 diabetes differ, both types have specific risk factors.
 Type 1 diabetes risk factors are primarily genetic and related to autoimmune predispositions, while Type 2 diabetes risk factors are more closely tied to lifestyle choices and metabolic health.
-Let’s explore these risk factors in more detail.

 The risk factors for Type 1 diabetes are largely beyond an individual’s control: